-Bullying ranges from one-on-one, individual bullying through to group bullying, called mobbing, in which the bully may have one or more supporters who are willing to assist the primary bully in their bullying activities.
+Bullying ranges from one-on-one, individual bullying through to group bullying.
 By-stander bullying is where a person or persons fail to intervene or report the incident.
-Bullying is also referred to as "peer on peer abuse".
+Bullying is also referred to as "child on child abuse".
 At Hanley Castle High School, the assembly, PSD and tutor education programmes explicitly educate students to recognise bullying in all its forms and teaches them how to respond if they witness bulling either to themselves or to another person.